globe icon

 Are There Any Suspicious Terms And Conditions?

-When reviewing P2P lending platforms, you should always review the terms and conditions to know your rights and obligations fully.
+When reviewing P2P lending platforms, you should always review the terms and conditions to fully understand your rights and obligations.

 Storage of Funds

-Income makes it clear that the platform cannot use your funds other than investing in loans on your behalf.
+Income clarifies that the platform cannot use your funds other than investing in loans on your behalf.

 income marketplace statistics